jguest/dial-rb/README.md

 If you have written some badass code for yourself and you think everyone should be able to use it, you'll need to clone this repo and put your stuff in `user_lib/`.
-Actual method definitions have to be in `user_lib/available_methods`.
+Actual method definitions have to be in `user_lib/available_methods.rb` (or included).
 Or just work on the actual app if you want to.
 There's a big pile of todos and I'm sure there are some bugs.
 Probably even features I haven't thought about.
 Submit a pull request for any changes.

 ### Donate